Geonovum/KP-APIs/API-strategie-extensies/ext-n-op-m-relations.md

 ]
 ```

-If we want to include author 3 as a co-author of book 1, we have to perform two PATCH operations.
+If we want to add author 3 as a co-author of book 1, we have to perform two PATCH operations.

 ```json
 PATCH /books/1